-As part of the Councils efficiency programme there is no longer a specific budget allocated for food standards sampling however a recent Food Standards Agency Audit report has highlighted that the Authority must provide a sampling budget for food standards work as this is a statutory function, this accordingly has been highlighted in the 'Areas for Improvement' section of the plan..
+As part of the Councils efficiency programme there is no longer a specific budget allocated for food standards sampling.
 Sampling will only be undertaken where local intelligence suggests there is a need including response to complaints, or where external funding can be secured to participate in targeted surveys.

-In 2024/2025 the service is again looking to participate in the Glamorgan Trading Standards Food Groups sampling project work, resources permitting.
+In 2023/2024 the service is again looking to participate in the Glamorgan Trading Standards Food Groups sampling project work, resources permitting and if sampling funding can be secured through the Food Standards Agency.

-The Glamorgan Trading Standards Groups sampling programme for the 2024/25 financial year has not been determined at the time of writing this service plan.
+The Glamorgan Trading Standards Groups sampling programme for the 2023/24 financial year is as follows: